trane/finaglecon_2015/presentation.md

 ---

-## Back Story
+## back story

 ---

-## Primitives
+## primitives

 ![100%, left](finagle_logo_small.png)
 ![100%, right](finch-logo.png)

+^ We heard from Marius about abstracting Finagle primitives, and for those that attended the Finch workshop you saw how Vladymir and Travis took the lower level primitives from finagle-httpx and lifted them into higher-order functional structures to define a dsl for http api

 ---

-## Building Abstractions
+## abstractions

+^ i'm going to talk about finding some reasonable abstractions for few web components that we developed for our border of the network session composition and authentication application

 ---

-# About Me
+# /me

----

 ## work

 * Engineer at ![](lookout.png)
-* Created Functional Programming study groups (currently working through Functional Programming in Scala)
+* Started Functional Programming study groups
 * Diversity Committee (let's talk)
-* Moving to work on Functional infrastructure
+* Moving teams to work on Functional infrastructure
 * We are hiring - come ride the Curry-Howard correspondence with us

 ---

+# /me

 ## academia